JeroenDeDauw/NameAllTheThings/README.md

 instance, damage can cause a unit to be labeled "angry", while idle units can be labeled "lazy" or "useless".
 These names are visible to you, and to the people you are playing with.

+## Features

+* Units get a randomly assigned name
+* The list of names can be configured by changing the list in the mod
+* Idle units will be "bored" and get one of several bored prefixes (different for engineers and non-engineers)
+* Units get a prefix indicating their health, getting progressively more angry as health decreases
+* Out of fuel air units will be "hungry"
+* Option for extra names that only get used for UEF units
+* High probability of LOL or RAGE from other players

 ## Installation

 * Download the [latest version of the mod][download]